apify/actor-whitepaper/README.md

 ## Basic concepts

-This section describes core features of actors and what they are good for.
+This section describes core features of actors, what they are good for, and how actors differ from other serverless computing platforms.

 ### Input

-TODO (Jan): write this text, include examples of input and output objects, possibly also API.

 Each actor accepts an input JSON object, which tells it what it should do.
 The properties and values of the input object have